Code-dot-mil/code.mil/implementation-guide.md

 There are many different ways of distributing software.
 The agency that is making the release may have a GitHub site or other centralized place which is preferred for releases.
-The PDs MAY choose to distribute by FTP, email, another website, or other means, in addition to or in place of GitHub.
+The PDs may choose to distribute by FTP, email, another website, or other means, in addition to or in place of GitHub.
 For any and all distribution methods chosen, the PDs are responsible for creating their own accounts.
-If the distribution method uses email addresses as part of the sign up process, then the PDs MUST use their Government email addresses.
+If the distribution method uses email addresses as part of the sign up process, then the PDs must use their Government email addresses.
 All login accounts MUST be reported to the PDs' supervisors.
-Passwords MUST be kept secret.
-If a site uses cryptographic authentication such as public/private key pairs, PDs MAY choose to use this facility in addition to, or instead of, passwords.
-Private keys MUST be treated like passwords and kept secret.
+Passwords must be kept secret.
+If a site uses cryptographic authentication such as public/private key pairs, PDs may choose to use this facility in addition to, or instead of, passwords.
+Private keys must be treated like passwords and kept secret.

 ## Minor reviews